HaruNashii/HaruRice/README.md

-# THIS SCRIPT USE THE SPOTIFY MODULES MADE BY @Mihirlad55 / Mihir lad
+# THIS SCRIPT USE THE SPOTIFY MODULES
+MADE BY @Mihirlad55 / Mihir lad

 https://github.com/mihirlad55/polybar-spotify-module

-# AND THE ROFI THEME AND CONFIG BY @adi1090x / Aditya Shakya
+# THE ROFI THEME AND CONFIG
+MADE BY @adi1090x / Aditya Shakya

 https://github.com/adi1090x/rofi